-14. DEFERRED INCOME
+14. DEFERRED INCOME Deferred income 660,625 669,375

 15. MANAGEMENT OF CAPITAL

 The Company's objectives when managing capital are to ensure that the Company continues as a going concern and to provide the shareholders with a rate of return on their investment commensurate with the level of risk assumed.